zhaooyim/zhaooyim/README.md

 Test automation and Shift Left principles and practices.

 ### ⚡ Fun fact
-I love exploring new places alone and record my expriences by taking good photos.
+I love exploring new places alone and recording my expriences by taking good photos.

 ### 📫 How to reach me
 Feel free to DM me on [LinkedIn](https://www.linkedin.com/in/yimian-zhao-8376131a4/), or get in touch [via email](mailto:yimian.zhao@gmail.com)!